-- Preview Email Newsletter

 *

 UNIVERSITY PARK, Pa. -Heart disease is the leading cause of death in the United States.
-Many patients with heart disease -including those suffering from atrial fibrillation (AFib), the most common arrythmia or abnormal heart rhythm in elder populations -require surgical procedures, all of which differ slightly to account for the precise structural and sign more PR
+Many patients with heart disease -including those suffering from atrial fibrillation (AFib), the most common arrythmia or abnormal heart rhythm in elder populations -require surgical procedures, all of which differ slightly to account for the precise structural and signal variations of each person.
+Hui Yang, Gary and S more PR

 Enslaved people transformed clothing into instruments of rebellion, research reveals (10)